SAME2023NeurIPS/SAME/README.md

 </p>

-## Reference
+## Acknowledgement

-The baseline methods of our code are borrowed from the following repositories.
-We acknowledge their implementations.
+The baseline methods of our code are borrowed and adapted from the following repositories. https://github.com/ShichangZh/GStarX

-https://github.com/ShichangZh/GStarX

 https://github.com/divelab/DIG/tree/main/dig/xgraph